 Scott Sprinkle, CPA/PFS, CFP®, runs a traditional CPA practice alongside a registered investment adviser entity.
 He offers a full scope of tax and financial planning services, and charges a mix of hourly, retainer and assets under management fees.

 David Stolz, CPA/PFS, CFP®, ran a traditional tax practice that shifted to a wealth management firm.
 He works with high-net-worth individuals in the areas of tax preparation, investment consulting, divorce consulting, and financial planning.

-Susan Tillery, CPA/PFS, AEP®, leads an integrated fee-for-service personal financial planning practice.
+Susan Tillery, CPA/PFS, AEP® (Distinguished), leads an integrated fee-for-service personal financial planning practice.
 Her firm does not manage assets or sell products.
-She works with a team of advisers and offers a multi-family office approach for her clients.
+She works with a collaborative team of advisers and creates virtual family offices for her clients.